nextauthjs/next-auth/www/docs/schemas/adapters.md

 })
 ```

-The tutorial [Custom models with TypeORM](/tutorials/typeorm-custom-models) explains how to extend the built in models and schemas used by the TypeORM adapter.
+The tutorial [Custom models with TypeORM](/tutorials/typeorm-custom-models) explains how to extend the built in models and schemas used by the TypeORM Adapter.
 You can use these models in your own code.

 :::tip
 The `synchronize` option in TypeORM will generate SQL that exactly matches the documented schemas for MySQL and Postgres.